danrlyon/danrlyon.github.io/_docs/tutorials/neon-soh-cluster.md

     <div class="panel-heading">IMPORTANT</div>
     <div class="panel-body">
-        At the time of writing, we are using <code>CentOS Linux release 7.4.1708 (Core)</code>, but the latest release of CentOS 7 should be used to gaurantee compatibility with the latest versions of the cluster software.
+        At the time of writing, we are using <code>CentOS Linux release 7.4.1708 (Core)</code>, but the latest release of CentOS 7 should be used to guarantee compatibility with the latest versions of the cluster software.
     </div>
 </div>